We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 When your return on ad spend is at least 1, you're at least breaking even on your advertising costs.
 In other words, you’re generating enough revenue to cover what you’re spending on ads.
 On the flip side, a ROAS below 1 means you're losing money.

 Aiming for a ROAS between 3-5 is a good benchmark.
-That means that for every dollar you spend on advertising, you’re earning three to five dollars in revenue, which many businesses consider solid performance.
+That means that for every dollar you spend on advertising, you’re earning three to five dollars in revenue, which many businesses consider a solid digital marketing performance.

 But what exactly is a good ROAS?
 The definition can vary significantly depending on your industry, business type, and size.
 It’s best to compare your ROAS against industry averages to understand where you stand.